cacheflowe/haxademic.js/README.md

 # TODO

-* Build extra renderer into ThreeSceneFbo in case we want to show Texture objects in the DOM
 * Add a link per demo that links to the demo source .js file
 * Switch to dat.gui. whoops
   * MIDI learn - work into dat.gui refactor from old gui library